sequelize/sequelize/docs/docs/associations.md

-With Sequelize you can also specify associations between multiple classes&period; Doing so will help you to easily access and set those associated objects&period; The library therefore provides for each defined class different methods&comma; which are explained in the following chapters&period;
+With Sequelize you can also specify associations between multiple classes.
+Doing so will help you to easily access and set those associated objects.
+The library therefore provides for each defined class different methods, which are explained in the following chapters.

 ## One-To-One associations

-One-To-One associations are connecting one source with exactly one target&period; In order to define a proper database schema&comma; Sequelize utilizes the methods `belongsTo` and `hasOne`&period; You can use them as follows&colon;
+One-To-One associations are connecting one source with exactly one target.
+In order to define a proper database schema, Sequelize utilizes the methods `belongsTo` and `hasOne`.
+You can use them as follows:
 ```js
 var User = sequelize.define('User', {/* ... */})
 var Project = sequelize.define('Project', {/* ... */})